× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its range is now 150/200 meters;

-• the ranges of the line and cone of its special attack increase to 20 and 10 meters, respectively;
+• The ranges of the line and cone of its special attack increase to 20 and 10 meters, respectively;

-• you can select another type of damage for the special attack to deal that you have not already chosen.
+• You can select another type of damage for the special attack to deal that you have not already chosen.
 The special attack can deal only one type of damage per attack.

 Alternatively, at 5th, 10th, and 15th level, instead of upgrading your existing Artifice, you can choose to build a new Artifice in its base form; this Artifice can be any one of the 3 options given in the Artifice feature description, requires 50 Aeons in materials and a day’s rest to build, and has its own supply of charges with which to use its special ability.
 At the next point when your Artifice would be upgraded, such as 10th or 15th level, you can choose to upgrade one of your existing Artifices or build another in its base form.